-The first edition of this book appeared in 2010.
-It has since been adopted as a teaching tool in a surprisingly large number of institutions, especially in the United Kingdom and in other EU countries, and in the United States; and it is now serving in many cases as a complement to the 'massive open online course' on International Human Rights proposed on the edX platform as Louv2.01x.
-While keeping with the original structure and remaining faithful to the conceptual apparatus of the original edition, this new edition systematically updates the earlier version to take into account new developments, and it also enriches the discussion of areas which the first edition had comparatively neglected.
-The changes made are ubiquitous: it would be a vain enterprise to even begin to list them all.
+This is the third edition of this book.
+The first edition appeared in 2010 and a second edition followed in 2014.
+Since it first appeared, this textbook has been adopted as a teaching tool in a surprisingly large number of institutions, especially in the United Kingdom and in other EU countries, and in the United States; and it is now serving in many cases as a complement to the 'massive open online course' on International Human Rights proposed on the edX platform.
+While keeping with the original structure and remaining faithful to the conceptual apparatus of the original edition, the successive editions have provided systematic updates to take into account new developments.
+They also introduced new topics: this edition, for instance, has specific sections on business and human rights, on trade and investment and human rights, and on climate change, to which the earlier editions had probably been paying too little attention.
+The major innovation in this edition, however, is that a number of Figures have been inserted (in Chapters 9 and 11, describing, respectively, the UN human rights treaty bodies and the regional mechanisms of protection) to provide a visual illustration of the processing of the reports States submit to monitoring bodies, or of individual complaints submitted to courts or expert bodies.
+It was more fun to prepare than to describe the details of such procedures in text form and it is hoped that the visuals will also be more entertaining to read or to view.
+But the changes made from one edition to another are really ubiquitous: it would be a vain enterprise even to begin to list them all.